-OWASP also recognizes that there are a multitude of WAFs available to you and your clients, and criteria that standardize their evaluation can be a useful tool for managed services providers and other IT security professionals.
-The OWASP project Web Application Firewall Evaluation Criteria (WAFEC) Version 1.0 provides a testing methodology that “can be used by any reasonably skilled technician to independently assess the quality of a WAF solution.”
+OWASP also recognizes that many WAFs are available to you and your clients, and criteria that standardize their evaluation can be a valuable tool for managed services providers and other IT security professionals.
+The OWASP project Web Application Firewall Evaluation Criteria (WAFEC) Version 1.0 provides a testing methodology that “can be used by any reasonably skilled technician to assess the quality of a WAF solution independently.”

 The project, which you can access or download here, covers WAF evaluation criteria based on:

-- Deployment architecture—Evaluation criteria in this section of the project includes modes of operation, SSL, method of delivery, availability, inline operation, and support for non-HTTP traffic.
+- Deployment architecture—Evaluation criteria in this project section include modes of operation, SSL, delivery method, availability, inline operation, and support for non-HTTP traffic.

 - HTTP support—This section deals with supported HTTP versions and encoding types, protocol validation, HTML restrictions, file transfers, authentication, and response filtering.

-- Detection techniques—Use this section to evaluate how the WAF detects evasion attempts, normalizes data and stops known threats.
+- Detection techniques—This section evaluates how the WAF detects evasion attempts, normalizes data and stops known threats.

 - Protection techniques—Use this section to determine how the WAF protects from brute force attacks, cookie tampering, session attacks and exploiting hidden forms.

-- Logging—This evaluation criteria includes unique transaction IDs, access logs, event logs and notification, full transaction logs, log access, log retention, and handling sensitive data.
+- Logging—This evaluation criteria includes unique transaction IDs, access logs, event logs and notifications, full transaction logs, log access, log retention, and handling sensitive data.

-- Reporting—The WAFEC project suggests you investigate the contents of event reports, report formats, how reports are presented and how they’re distributed.
+- Reporting—The WAFEC project suggests you investigate the contents of event reports, report formats, and how reports are presented and distributed.